 Bags for wet and dry items

 No matter where you go, you’ll be exposed to the risk of getting wet to a certain extent.
 In case that happens, you need to protect your dry clothes and electronics by using a wet/dry item.
 This is particularly useful for towels that can’t get dry before you your departure or swimsuits.

 No matter how focused you may be during your trip, there’s no way you can remember every adventure you had.
 That’s why it’s vital you take something to help you record your memories but won’t require a lot of your attention in terms of handling.
 A logical choice is a gadget, such as a fantastic GoPro HERO action camera, that can provide high-quality videos and pics of your travels.

-Though they might not be an obvious choice, earplugs are highly recommended by frequent travellers because of their ability to help us deal with crying babies, snorers or simply people having impolitely rude conversations close to you.
+Though they might not be an obvious choice, earplugs are highly recommended by frequent travellers because of their ability to help deal with crying babies, snorers or simply people having loud conversations close to you.
 You want to be rested as much as possible once you reach your destination and there aren’t many items that can help you with that better than a pair of good earplugs.

 Reusable water bottle

 Since you need to keep yourself hydrated at all times, it’s very important that you have a sturdy, reusable water bottle that you can refill and reuse many times.
 You’ll not only avoid buying plastic water bottles, but you can also benefit from some bottles’ ability to filter water using UV light or some other method.

 Unless you’re travelling to some sunny and hot destination, experienced travellers recommend using darker clothes, because all the stains and spills that are bound to appear will not be as noticeable as they would be if you wore white, for example.
 That would also mean packing fewer items of clothing, which is another benefit of listening to seasoned travellers.